 The Core Minor: a liberal arts foundation

 Hegis Code 1431.
 In order to complete the Core Minor, students begin by completing the gateway courses, CC 101 and CC 102.
-Next, students choose from a selection of six Core courses that cover multiple fields including natural sciences, humanities, and the social sciences.
+Next, students choose four classes from a selection of six Core courses that cover multiple fields including natural sciences, humanities, and the social sciences.
 Finally, students submit a minor declaration form through the CAS website.

 Completion of Core with Honors requires achieving a grade of B+ or better in all eight Core courses (or, for STEM majors who do not take CC 111/212, all six Core humanities and social science courses) plus ONE of the following: